TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 43/Isaiah 43.11.md

 ---

-I, even I, am Jehovah; and besides me there is no saviour.
+I myself am Yahweh; and besides me there is no savior.